 Common Name: Chinese Tamarisk

-Tamarix chinensis is a Deciduous Shrub up to 4.50 metres tall.
+Tamarix chinensis is a deciduous shrub that can grow up to 4.50 metres tall.

 E. Asia - China.

 Roadsides and stream edges, mostly as the result of cultivation[

 ].
 Plains along rivers, sea shores, moist salty places, sandy places[

 An easily grown plant, succeeding in most soils and tolerant of saline conditions[